 A project Programmatic Agreement (PA) is used when effects to historic properties are not known prior to the approval of the NEPA document.
 This is almost exclusively used when archaeological testing cannot be completed in preliminary design.
-The project PA is a legal document that commits FHWA/PennDOT to complete the Section 106 process in final design, and allows PennDOT or FHWA to approve the environmental document.
-In practice, effects on above-ground historic properties usually must be determined and any mitigation measures for adverse effects must be included in the PA.
+The project PA is a legal document that commits the lead federal agency/PennDOT to complete the Section 106 process in final design and allows PennDOT or FHWA to approve the environmental document.
+In practice, effects on above-ground historic properties usually must be determined and any mitigation measures for adverse effects must be included in the PA .

 For state-funded projects without a USACE permit, a LOU between PennDOT and the SHPO is usually prepared.
-The format of the LOU is similar to that of a MOA.